-This sub group of the spiritual backpacker are predominantly middle aged housewives bored with their lives, worshipping at the altar of an overly saccharine paperback and bad movie adaptation.
+This sub group of the spiritual backpacker are predominantly middle aged housewives bored with their lives, still worshipping at the altar of an overly saccharine paperback and bad movie adaptation over a decade after its release.
 Descending on Ubud in Bali like a plague of locusts every tourist season, they come to reconnect with the earth and discover their inner selves.
-They mercifully disappear on a Yoga or spiritual retreat for most of the time, only emerging to sip their wheatgrass smoothies or Mocha coffees, wittering at how removed from it all they are before they stick their faces back in their brand new iPads and spend all day in a cafe with free wifi.
-This sub group of backpacker is well known for a complete lack of irony.
+They mercifully disappear on a yoga or spiritual retreat for most of the day, only emerging to sip their wheatgrass smoothies or mocha coffees, and wittering at how removed from it all they are before they stick their faces back in their brand new iPads and spend all day in a cafe with free wifi.
+This sub group of traveller is well known for a complete lack of irony.

-This type of backpacker can belong to any one of the other groups, but are identified by their strong air of pompous arrogance.
+This type of backpacker can belong to any one of the other groups, usually using their impressive camouflage skills to blend in, but are easily identified by their strong air of pompous arrogance.
 It doesn’t matter where you have been or what you have done, they have been and done one better.
 They just have to turn everything into a competition instead of just letting people tell their stories and listening before telling their own.

-Not to be confused with buskers or artists using their talent to earn money, this breed of traveller are pure scavengers.
-Parasitic in nature with a belief that everyone and anyone should fund their round the world trip apart from them.
+Not to be confused with buskers or artists using their talent to earn money, this breed of traveller are the scavengers of the backpacker world.
+Parasitic in nature with a belief that everyone and anyone should fund their round the world trip apart from themselves.
 Usually bereft of any natural talent the begpacker nonetheless possesses a superior feeling of arrogance and privilege.
 Some have obtained the ability to use the internet to beg for money on sites like Go Fund Me, while many will simply fall back on their lazy nature and can be found in backpacker hotspots like Khao San Road, simply siting by the side of the road and begging for money to fund their travels.

 This group of backpacker travels as a family unit.
-Often one or both of the parents is an experienced backpacker in their own right before breaking off from their own tribe to form a little one of their own.
-Often found in family friendly tourist spots such as a zoo or public park in an attempt to appease the notoriously fragile and hard to please baby backpacker, the female of the species often carries a backpack with a specially adapted baby carrier on it, whilst the male of the species often wears a constantly harassed facial expression and is weighed down by up to six times as much stuff as he used to be as he carries the females and the baby backpackers belongings along with his own.
-He is also often accompanied by the cloying smell of baby sick and wears clothing covered with a variety of thrown food induced stains.
+Often one or both of the parents have been an experienced backpacker in their own right before breaking off from their own tribe to form a little one of their own.
+Often found in family friendly tourist spots such as a zoo or public park in an attempt to appease the notoriously fragile and hard to please baby backpacker, the female of the species often carries a backpack with a specially adapted baby carrier on it, whilst the male of the species wears a constantly harassed facial expression and is weighed down by up to six times as much stuff as he used to be as he carries the females and the baby backpackers belongings along with his own.
+He can often be identified when away from the family unit by the cloying smell of baby sick and clothing covered with a variety of thrown food induced stains.